TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. function:: all_suffixes()

-   Returns a combined list of strings representing all file suffixes for modules recognized by the standard import machinery.
+   Returns a combined list of strings representing all file suffixes for modules recognized by the standard agiza machinery.
 This is a helper for code which simply needs to know if a filesystem path potentially refers to a module without needing any details on the kind of module (for example, :func:`inspect.getmodulename`).